Beginner’s Guide to Real Estate Wholesaling

 Posted by Hannah Lapin on Dec 14, 2021 2:25:40 PM

-Wholesale contracts to buy a property at a specific price often also have a cutoff date that the wholesaler needs to find a buyer by.
-This is why they have to act quickly to sell the contract before the contract ends.
+A wholesale contract to buy a property at a specific price often also has a cutoff date that the wholesaler needs to find a buyer by.
+This is why they have to act quickly to sell the purchase contract before it ends.

 Who Should Become a Real Estate Wholesaler

-Since wholesaling doesn’t involve actually purchasing the property or even getting a broker’s license, it’s a great strategy for someone looking to get started in real estate investing with fewer assets or cash on-hand.
+Since real estate wholesaling doesn’t involve actually purchasing the property or even getting a broker’s license, it’s a great real estate investment strategy for someone looking to get started in real estate investing with fewer assets or cash on-hand.
 To purchase a rental property, you’re probably going to need a minimum of 20% cash down.
 For property flipping, you’re going to need cash down AND to front the expenses of all construction.

 Pros & Cons of Real Estate Wholesaling